rodrixan/BQNote/README.md

 ## Base Information

 Evernote client for Android.
-Based on its [Demo App](https://github.com/evernote/evernote-sdk-android)
+Based on its [Demo App](https://github.com/evernote/evernote-sdk-android#demo-app)

 Features included:

-+ Login: Automatic login into Evernote account. _It needs user confirmation for accessing his/her account from the app_
++ Login: Automatic login into Evernote account. _It needs user confirmation for accessing an account from the app_
 + Note List: Shows all the notes that belong to the default notebook.
 + View Note: HTML view of a Note (in order to be able to see its resources properly).
-+ Add Note: Creates a new note with title and content. **At this moment it only allows plain text**.
++ Add Note: Creates a new note with title and content.
+The user can choose between normal text or creating a handwriting note, drawing in a canvas that will be saved as a bitmap and attached to the note.

 Developed by Rodrigo de Blas